moxystudio/node-proper-lockfile/README.md

 - It does not check if the lockfile was compromised which can led to undesirable situations. `proper-lockfile` checks the lockfile when updating the `mtime`.

+- It has a default value of `0` for the stale option which isn't good because any crash or process kill that the package can't handle gracefully will leave the lock active forever.

 ### Compromised